Brian Leetch: After the Rangers

 In 1998, Leetch was ranked 71st on The Hockey News list of the 100 Greatest Hockey Players.
 On June 30, 2003, as a pending free agent, his rights were traded to the Edmonton Oilers in exchange for Jussi Markkanen and a fourth-round pick in the 2004 draft.
 The Oilers did not sign him, and he signed a two-year contract to return to the Rangers a month later.
 After the especially unsuccessful 2004 campaign, the Rangers traded most of their high-priced veterans; Leetch was traded to the Toronto Maple Leafs just prior to the trade deadline for prospects Maxim Kondratiev, Jarkko Immonen, a first-round pick in the 2004 draft, which became Kris Chucko (pick was later traded to the Calgary Flames), and a second-round pick in 2005, which became Michael Sauer.

 Leetch was set to play the 2004–05 season with the Maple Leafs; however, due to the 2004–05 lockout, the last year of his contract expired, and he became a free agent.
 Leetch signed a one-year, $4-million contract with the Boston Bruins before the 2005–06 season.
 Although the Bruins failed to make the postseason, Leetch scored his 1,000th career point as a member of the team.

-Throughout the 2006–07 season, Leetch received contract offers from several NHL teams, but accepted none.
+Leetch sat out the 2006–07 season, declining numerous offers to play for a team in the season (he had also considered an offer from the Rangers in the summer to play for them) because he did not feel that he could get himself to the level he wanted to play at.
 On May 24, 2007, Leetch officially announced his retirement, bringing his 18-year NHL career to an end.